-The Power button blinks green and the fans start to run.
+The Power button blinks green, a beep will sound and the fans start to run.
 When the lamp turns on, the start up screen will display and the Power button will become solid green.
 It can take a minute for the image to achieve full brightness.

 No start up screen?
-Get help on page 17.
+Get help on page 16.